jimbobbennett/AgroHack/Steps/WriteThePiCode.md

    ![Naming the file app.py](../Images/NameAppPy.png)

-1. Create a new virtual environment called `.venv` using Python 3 with the following command
+1. Create a new virtual environment called `.venv` using Python 3 by running the following command in the terminal

    ```sh
    python3 -m venv .venv